 - Free initial phone advice – for all areas of law

 - Personal injury and medical negligence claims – Free first appointment

 - Divorce and family law – Free 30-minute appointment – face-to-face or using Zoom video.

 I don’t live close to your 4 offices in Salisbury, Fordingbridge, Amesbury or Andover.
 Can you still act as my solicitor?

 Absolutely.
 Although we like to meet our clients where possible so we can get to know them, we regularly represent clients throughout England and Wales, and if they are living or working overseas.

-For our non-local clients, we keep in touch using phone, email and Skype video or FaceTime – and especially in some of the more specialist areas of law we offer, we actually represent hundreds of non-local clients every year – so we are more than happy to act on your behalf wherever you are based.
+For our non-local clients, we keep in touch using phone, email and Zoom video or FaceTime – and especially in some of the more specialist areas of law we offer, we actually represent hundreds of non-local clients every year – so we are more than happy to act on your behalf wherever you are based.

 Do Bonallack and Bishop carry out home visits?

 During the restrictions caused by coronavirus, our ability to carry out home visits is highly limited.